What Is the Streamlined Procedure?

 The IRS allows individual expats who did not report their full income, pay all taxes or submit all required information (including FBARs) — due to non-willful conduct — to file up to three years’ worth of returns as a streamlined filing through Form 14653: Certification of U.S. Person Residing Outside of the United States.

-Under the streamlined tax filing procedure, you are required to file three years of amended or delinquent federal tax returns and six years of FBARs.
+Under the streamlined filing procedures, you are required to file three years of amended or delinquent federal tax returns and six years of FBARs.
 While no late filing or FBAR penalties are automatically applied to eligible nonresident taxpayers, you are not immune to criminal prosecution, if your neglect is deemed willful.

 Who Is Eligible for This Procedure?